cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 There will be discussions between commission parliament and council and then agreement will be done.
 Final goal is 2017.

-Link for TSP standards:
+Link for TSP standards: http://www.etsi.org/index.php/technologies-clusters/technologies/security/certification-authorities-and-other-trust-service-providers

-Link for General e-signature
+Link for General e-signature: http://www.e-signatures-standards.eu/

-Link for EU Regulation
+Link for EU Regulation: http://ec.europa.eu/digital-agenda/trust-services-and-eid

 ### Bylaws Revisions